InsightDataScience/anomaly_detection/README.md

 This coding challenge can be completed without the use of a database.
 However, if you must use one, it must be a publicly available one that can be easily installed with minimal configuration.

 ### Will you email me if my code doesn't run?
-Unfortunately, we receive hundreds of submissions in a very short time and are unable to email individuals if code doesn't compile or run.
+Unfortunately, we receive hundreds of submissions in a very short time and are unable to email individuals if their code doesn't compile or run.
 This is why it's so important to document any dependencies you have, as described in the previous question.
 We will do everything we can to properly test your code, but this requires good documentation.
 More so, we have provided a test suite so you can confirm that your directory structure and format are correct.

 ### Do I need to use multi-threading?
 No, your solution doesn't necessarily need to include multi-threading - there are many solutions that don't require multiple threads/cores or any distributed systems, but instead use efficient data structures.